-The Nathan VaporAir reminds us of one of the earliest running vests on the market — the Nathan HPL 020 — which is probably why we like it so much.
-However, it is a far more refined version that is much more comfortable, has far more storage, and includes many features that were annoyingly lacking from our first HPL 020.
+The VaporAir retains quite a lot of the comfort from earlier designs such as the Nathan HPL #020 — which is probably why we like it so much.
+It is a far more refined, has far more storage, and includes many features that are annoyingly lacking from our HPL 020.
 We love how easy it is to access the top of the bladder for quick on-the-go refills, and also love that Nathan continues to incorporate Hydrapak bladders in their hydration packs.
 These bladders, which fold over on top and have a slide-on clamp, are some of the quickest and easiest to refill to the brim.
-The incredibly easy to use magnetic hose clamp easily bonds the hose to the chest, meaning you don't have to fumble around or even look down for where to clamp your hose after drinking, it just attaches itself!
-These features and more easily seal the deal for winning our Top Pick for Bladder Hydration System.
+The incredibly easy to use magnetic hose clamp easily bonds the hose to the chest, meaning you don't have to fumble around or even look down for where to clamp after drinking, it just attaches itself!
+This is a solid system.

-We awarded the Nathan VaporAir 9 out of 10 points for comfort.
-We loved the easy to adjust shoulder straps and elastic mesh side panels, which Nathan uses instead of side straps.
+We love the easy to adjust shoulder straps and elastic mesh side panels, which Nathan uses instead of side straps.
+Unlike the HPL 020, the VaporAir isn't as adjustable and we felt rode a bit too high under our arms.
 The pack does not bounce around while running, and the adjustable sternum straps make it easy to crank down the tightness as the bladder empties.
 Overall we have nothing to complain about, except that it wasn't as form fitting as the Salomon ADV Skin 12 Set, and so we couldn't rate it as the very best.

 Not only did we appreciate the side pockets for holding extra food, we loved how the sides of this pack are constructed of stretchy mesh that hugs the body snuggly while running and still provides the most comfort.

 Features & Design